pedroconcon/react-practice/README.md

 # React Projects

-This project have many branches, and every branch hava a diferent project with diferent components to training react concepts and studies to improve my knowleadge.
+This project has many branches, and every branch have a different projects with components to training react concepts and studies to improve my knowledge.